School of Nursing

 (BSN-Entry):

-Family Nurse Practitioner, Nurse Executive
+Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, Nurse Executive

-*Please note, the DNP-FNP program typically takes 3 years and 8 months to complete, based off the most recent 2-year graduate data (2020-2021 and 2021-2022); however, individual experiences will vary based on factors including, but not limited to, individual progress, traditional vs. accelerated pathway, credits transferred and other factors.
+Please note, the DNP-FNP program typically takes 3 years and 4 months to complete, based off the most recent 2-year graduate data (2022-2023 and 2023-2024); however, individual experiences will vary based on factors including, but not limited to, individual progress, traditional vs. accelerated pathway, credits transferred and other factors.

 40+